Newfoundland dog: Appearance

 The American Kennel Club (AKC) standard colours of the Newfoundland are black, brown, grey, and white-and-black (sometimes referred to as a Landseer).
 Other colours are possible but are not considered rare or more valuable.
 The Kennel Club (KC) permits only black, brown, and white/black; the Canadian Kennel Club (CKC) permits only black and white/black.
-The "Landseer" pattern is named after the artist, Sir Edwin Henry Landseer, who featured them in many of his paintings.
+The "Landseer" pattern is named after the artist Sir Edwin Henry Landseer, who featured them in many of his paintings.
 Fédération Cynologique Internationale (FCI) consider the ECT Landseer ("European Continental Type") to be a separate breed.
 It is a taller, more narrow white dog with black markings not bred with a Newfoundland.

 The Newfoundland's extremely large bones give it mass, while its large musculature gives it the power it needs to take on rough ocean waves and powerful tides.
 These dogs have huge lung capacity for swimming extremely long distances and a thick, oily, and waterproof double coat which protects them from the chill of icy waters.
-The double coat makes the dog hard to groom, and also causes a lot of shedding to occur.
-The droopy lips and jowls make the dog drool, especially in high heat.

-In the water, the Newfoundland's massive webbed paws give it maximum propulsion.
-The swimming stroke is not an ordinary dog paddle: Unlike other dogs, the Newfoundland moves its limbs in a down-and-out motion giving more power to every stroke.

-Temperament

-The Newfoundland is known for its calm and docile nature and its strength.
-They are very loyal, have a mild nature, and make great working dogs.
-It is for this reason that this breed is known as "the gentle giant".
-International kennel clubs generally describe the breed as having a sweet temper.
-The breed typically has a deep bark and is easy to train if started young.
-They are wonderfully good with children, but small children can get accidentally leaned on and knocked down.
-Newfoundlands are ideal companions in the world of therapy and are often referred to as "nanny dogs".
-The breed was memorialised in "Nana", the beloved guardian dog in J. M. Barrie's Peter Pan.
-The Newfoundland, in general, is good with other animals, but its size can cause problems if it is not properly trained.

-A Newfoundland's good, sweet nature is so important, it is listed in the breed standards of many countries; dogs exhibiting poor temperament or aggression are disqualified from showing and should never be used to breed.
-The breed standard in the United States reads that "Sweetness of temperament is the hallmark of the Newfoundland; this is the most important single characteristic of the breed."